FIRST ALERT WEATHER DAYS: Thursday & Friday for Storms, Wintry Mix, and Snow

 FARGO AREA 7-DAY PLANNER:

-TONIGHT: Areas of rain and freezing rain.
-Roads becoming slick.
-Low: 25.

-THURSDAY - FIRST ALERT WEATHER DAY: Snow picks up throughout the day.
-Expect significant impacts overnight.
+THURSDAY - FIRST ALERT WEATHER DAY: Icy morning.
+Snow picks up throughout the day.
+Expect significant impacts and potential blizzard conditions.
 Morning High: 25 and falling in the afternoon.

 FRIDAY - FIRST ALERT WEATHER DAY: Snow ends but strong winds and blowing snow likely to impact travel.
 Low: 16.
 High: 21.